 Several circumstances can lead to a constructive possession charge.
 For example, if you’re in a car with a person in possession of illegal drugs and you appear to be under the influence, you could be under suspicion.
 You may also face a charge if the person in possession blames you and others in the car, leading to a factual conflict of actual ownership.

 The case can become complex and carries severe penalties.
-If you’re facing a charge without actual or constructive possession, you need to talk to drug crime lawyers in Colorado Springs to aggressively fight for the best possible outcome in your case.
+If you’re facing a charge without actual or constructive possession, you need to talk to our attorneys in Colorado Springs to aggressively fight for the best possible outcome in your case.
 They can fight to have the charges reduced or dropped altogether.

 How Can I Fight a Constructive Possession Charge?